State and Tribal Information Systems

 Child Welfare Information Systems

 Child welfare information systems are automated case management tools that support child welfare practice.
 Title IV-E agencies are encouraged to build information systems that meet their unique business needs.
-DSS provides regulatory oversight of and generates regulatory and subregulatory guidance on the development and operations of these information systems.
+DSS provides regulatory oversight of and generates regulatory and subregulatory guidance on the development and operation of these information systems.

 Child welfare information system data are used to support state and tribal policy and practice, as well as federal reporting, auditing, and review requirements.